What To Do in Lancaster, PA

 If you prefer shopping, with a mix of art and culture thrown in, here are a few of the best places to go in the area:

 Did you know the country’s oldest farmer’s market is located in the center of Lancaster?
-Three days a week standholders converge on the Market offering fresh produce, amazing baked goods, and the finest meats and cheeses.
-Plus a wide variety of ethnic foods and local favorites.
-We recommend a whoopie pie or a jar or chow chow.
-A great place to grab some breakfast or lunch or just browse for gifts.
-Central Market is open on Tuesdays, Fridays, and Saturdays.
+Three days a week vendors converge at Lancaster Central Market offering fresh produce, amazing baked goods, and the finest meats and cheeses.
+Plus, you can find a wide variety of ethnic foods and local favorites.
+We recommend a whoopie pie or a jar of chow chow.
+A great place to grab some breakfast or lunch or just browse for gifts, Central Market is open on Tuesdays, Fridays, and Saturdays.

 Looking for a little bit of pampering while in town?
 Plum Salon & Spa on the northwest edge of the city offers a variety of services from hair cutting and styling to a nice mani/pedi.
 Or, if you’re feeling a bit more indulgent, try one of their facials, or even a couple’s massage!
 Did we mention the complimentary drinks?
-Plus when you’re done, you can hop over next door to The Bakers Table and indulge some more with some incredible baked goods and coffee.
+Plus, when you’re done, you can hop over next door to The Bakers Table and indulge some more with incredible baked goods and coffee.

-If there’s one thing we’ve got here in Lancaster, it’s an amazing arts community.
-This year marks the 50th anniversary of the Summer Arts Festival.
+If there’s one thing we have here in Lancaster, it’s an amazing arts community.
+2013 marked the 50th anniversary of The Lancaster Summer Arts Festival.
 The festival features music, film, photography, and a variety of art exhibits and events throughout the city all summer long.
-Check their calendar for a list of events available when you’re in the area.
+Check out their calendar for a list of events available when you’re in the area.

-5. Keys for the City – Lancaster is filled with lots of public art, and this summer that includes the return of the Keys for the City exhibition.
+Lancaster is filled with lots of public art, and some lucky summers include the return of the Keys for the City exhibition.
 Hosted by the local nonprofit, Music for Everyone, the exhibit includes twelve pianos, all painted and designed by local artists, and placed throughout the city.
-Use their map to locate them, and take your turn at tickling the ivories and singing your favorite show tunes!
+Locate them on the map and then take your turn at tickling the ivories and singing your favorite show tunes!

 5 Places to Fill Your Belly

-5. The Brasserie Restaurant & Bar – Built in what used to be a traditional home, this eatery is just a ten minute drive west from the American Music Theater, The Brasserie offers a broad selection of menu items in a casual fine dining atmosphere, and is family friendly.
-Oh, and make sure you try the tomato bisque!
+Built in what used to be a traditional home, this eatery is just a ten-minute drive west of the American Music Theatre.
+The Brasserie Restaurant & Bar offers a broad selection of menu items in a casual fine dining atmosphere and is family friendly.
+Make sure you try the tomato bisque!